Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Automated tests

-Automated tests--especially accessibility tests--are a supplement to manual tests, not a replacement for them.
+Automated tests---especially accessibility tests---are a supplement to manual tests, not a replacement for them.
 Think of them as time-savers that bring up issues for further research, containing both false positives and false negatives.

 These are the tools I use regularly.
 I've deliberately excluded tools that would be redundant.[^22]